 Predefined prepayment penalty that decreases over the life of the loan.
 For example, 5% of the prepaid amount if prepaid in year 1, 4% if prepaid in year 2, 3% if prepaid in year 3, and so on.
 This is a common alternative to yield maintenance.
-Many lenders will charge a premium for this structure since provides a defined, decreasing prepayment premium that exposes the lender to prepayment risk.
+Many lenders charge a premium for a declining prepayment structure since it is convenient for the customer and exposes the lender to prepayment risk.